SBKubric/cinema_advisor/README.md

 ```

 # Disclaimer
-All code is written for educational pupouses ONLY.
+All code is written for educational purpouses ONLY.